 We have an obligation to University management, the Board of Trustees, and the professional practice of internal auditing to report progress on actions to implement audit recommendations.
 We typically perform follow-up calls within six months of an audit.

 Should you become aware of these situations, we would like to have your input.
-You should contact the director of internal audit at 906-487-1976, call our Ethics Hotline at 844-490-0055, or submit your concerns online.
+You should contact internal audit at 906-487-1962, call our Ethics Hotline at 844-490-0055, or submit your concerns online.

-We are located in offices 209 and 324 of the Michigan Tech Lakeshore Center.
+We are located in office 209 of the Michigan Tech Lakeshore Center.

 Fraud Category Key